LeToNode/Play2.0-CN-doc/javaGuide/tutorials/todolist/JavaTodoList.md

 }
 ```

 With this change the **index** action will now respond with a simple `text/plain` **Hello world** response.
-To test this change, just refresh the home page in your browser:
+To see this change, just refresh the home page in your browser:

 [[images/hello.png]]

-There is now need to compile the code yourself or restart the server to see the modification.
+There is no need to compile the code yourself or restart the server to see the modification.
 It is automatically reloaded when a change is detected.
-But what happen when you make a mistake in your code?
+But what happens when you make a mistake in your code?

 Let's try: